Skip to main content

 In today’s social media-heavy world, brand reputation is one the most valuable assets a business owns.
 One negative article about your brand from a major media publication or a negative interaction on social platforms can trigger a public relations crisis.
 This ruins your credibility and leaves your business in shambles.
 Even if it isn’t your fault, negative publicity leaves a lasting impact.

 No company enjoys dealing with a PR crisis, but the good news is that negative news can be overcome.
 There are countless examples of brands and individuals that have recovered from a scandal and are now viewed in a positive light.
-PR disasters are one of the worst things to happen to brands, but they can be overcome.
+It is easier to avoid a PR disaster than to overcome one, but it can be done.

 So how do you deal with negative PR?
-In this post, we’ll go into the details of how to manage bad coverage and how to turn it into an opportunity to control the narrative.
+In this post, we’ll go into the details of how to master reputation management and brand protection.
+This will help manage bad coverage and how to turn it into an opportunity to control the narrative.

 Do your research.
 Anticipate the hard questions you’re going to be asked and how your answers could tie into current events.
 Yes, you may be getting bashed in the press, but take the time to see what else is going on in the news.
 Avoid tone-deaf, knee-jerk reactions.
-We’ve seen this before: Companies taking little regard for cultural appropriation, gender, race, sexuality, politics and other issues at the forefront of the public’s mind.
+We’ve seen examples of PR crises before: Companies taking little regard for cultural appropriation, gender, race, sexuality, politics and other issues at the forefront of the public’s mind.

-Have a team that will be candid with you about these sensitivities.
+Hire a crisis communications consultant, or offer your team crisis communication training so they will be candid with you about these sensitivities.
 It will only be to your benefit to know what is going on around you.
 If it appears as if you are operating in a vacuum, you leave yourself subject to even more criticism.

 People don’t like excuses.
 PR is simply drawing out the best, most newsworthy parts of a story or theme.
 However, many people are under the assumption that PR is pure spin, and while, yes, that can be part of what we do, spin doesn’t equate to lying or being evasive—even if the press you’re receiving is bad.
 If what’s being written is true, own up to it and find a way to make it right—that’s just good business.

 If it’s not true, find a way to set the record straight in an upfront and rational manner.
-At the heart of any good relationship (personal or business) is good character and ethics and PR is absolutely no different.
-Maintaining this throughout the process is crucial to establishing trust with anyone, including the media.
+Good character and ethics are at the heart of any good relationship (personal or business), and PR is absolutely no different.
+Maintaining this throughout the process is crucial to building media and customer trust.

 Prepare what you want to say.